YashdalfTheGray/media-center-utility/README.md

 Running `npm install` from the repository directory will install all the packages that this app is dependent on.

 After `npm install` succeeds, running `npm start` and navigating to `localhost:8080` will serve the application.

+## Testing

+Running `npm test` from the project root will run the server and client unit tests and e2e tests.